CCA-Public/digital-archives-manual/guides/triage.md

 <a name="reporting"></a>
 ## Extracting archives and reporting on logical files

 Files can be extracted from archive packages via the use of the free and open source software such as 7zip (Windows/Linux) or The Unarchiver (Mac).
-Extracting files may not be necessary for reporting purposes, as tools like Brunnhilde are able to analyze the contents of common archive pcakages.
+Extracting files may not be necessary for reporting purposes, as tools like Brunnhilde are able to analyze the contents of common archive packages.

 The standard reporting tool for non-disk images at CCA is [Brunnhilde](https://github.com/timothyryanwalsh/brunnhilde).
 See the Brunnhilde Github repo for detailed usage information.
 A GUI wrapper for the program is also available.